Chapel of the Holy Cross Sedona Arizona Marguerite Brunswig Staude

 Chapel of the Holy Cross

-The Chapel of the Holy Cross in Sedona Arizona is visited by millions of tourists from all around the world.
+The Chapel of the Holy Cross in Sedona Arizona, located at 780 Chapel Road, is visited by millions of tourists from all around the world.
 Some come to seek quiet meditation, some come for the spectacular views in all directions, and others come to enjoy the art and architecture of the unusual chapel.
 The Chapel was built by Marguerite Brunswig Staude as a memorial for her parents, who were devout Catholics.

 Marguerite was born in 1899, the daughter of Lucien Brunswig the founder of the Brunswig Drug Company.
 She lived a life of privilege, traveled across Europe with her mother to the major cities of Europe and attended private schools.
 After finishing a high school level of education, Marguerite was afraid to tell her father that she wanted to live in Paris and develop her interest in art, so she left behind a note and ran away to join other young artists who had found kindred spirits in France.
 After trying her hand in several areas of art and drama, Marguerite was most interested in various types of sculpture including stone carving and bronze sculptures.